CRUD with Cloud Firestore and Node.js by Google Cloud Function

 }

-Below is how it's looks like once we run the npm run start to test on my local with postman.
-HTTP Delete with fireStore
+Below is how it looks when we run npm run start and test with Postman.
+HTTP Delete with Firestore

-This below snippet contains the all the CRUD code we just mentioned earlier.
+The following snippet contains all the CRUD code mentioned earlier in a single file.

 initializeApp({